lwhiteley/react-native-android-iconify/README.md

 # react-native-android-iconify
-icons for react native android using android-iconify
+icons for react-native android using [android-iconify](https://github.com/JoanZapata/android-iconify)

 ## Installation and How to use